 Are you interested in the card set?

-We plan to release the collection in Q3/Q4 2022.
-It will then be available for purchase through our website.
+We plan to release the collection in Q4 2022 via Kickstarter.
+It will then be available for backing or purchase via the website: Innovation System Design.
 Please feel free to sign up for our newsletter if you are interested.
 As soon as the cards are public, we will announce this.
 And don’t worry: we rarely write, and only professionally relevant content if we do.